jefflai0412/esp32_config_tool/README.md

-# esp32_config_tool
+# Esp32 Config Tool
-it's a UI tool use to send http request to the ESP32.
+This is a UI tool used to send http request to write serial number in ESP32 mcus.